 - With all those things in mind, which seats DO work for newborns?
 I tried our Huggable Images newborn safety training doll Fiona in a variety of convertible seats to check the fit to see how they stack up.
 She is 7 lbs, 17″, and has a 7.5″ torso.

 : Rated from 5 lbs with 5.5″ bottom harness slots when using the substantial newborn insert.
 This seat provides a great fit for small newborns and has multiple recline settings to easily achieve a newborn recline.
 Original versions of this seat had large, stiff harness covers that were required and very bulky on a small baby, but Chicco has updated their recommendations to allow the old style to be removed, and seats made after 10/2013 have much smaller, more flexible covers that do not hinder fit for a small baby.
+One note: on some sloped vehicle seats, the NextFit is difficult to install at the proper angle for a newborn.
+We suggest trying the NextFit in your vehicle before purchasing one for a newborn.

 Rated from 4 lbs and 6″ bottom harness slots with a substantial newborn insert, this seat will fit almost every newborn, and will fit many premature babies.
 Multiple recline settings make it easy to achieve a safe newborn recline.